basp/yuki/README.md

 easy to compose commands.

 Commands should be self sustained units.
-In fact, every command in Yuki (even if they are not accissible directly anymore) started out as a command that could be directly invoked from the command-line.
+In fact, every command in Yuki (even if they are not accessible directly anymore) started out as a command that could be directly invoked from the command-line.
 Even now that we have composite commands like `Setup` internally, they just make use of the smaller `CreateDatabase` and `RestoreDatabase` commands.